kairarobot/Argus/README.md

 [![License](https://img.shields.io/cocoapods/l/Argus.svg?style=flat)](http://cocoapods.org/pods/Argus)
 [![Platform](https://img.shields.io/cocoapods/p/Argus.svg?style=flat)](http://cocoapods.org/pods/Argus)

+## About

+Argus provides an augmented reality add-on to your view controllers.
+It is ideal for layering static GUI on top of the augmented reality viewer.
+To use Argus, simply cast your view controller(s) to `ArgusVC` and run the build on your iPhone.
+The simulator will not work.
+Please contact me if you have any issues.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Swift, iPhone

 ## Installation